 4. Click Apply for your changes to take effect.

-Storage Advanced Settings
+USB Storage Advanced Settings

 You can set up the device name, workgroups, and network folders for your USB device.

-To go to Storage Advanced settings:
+On the Advanced tab, select USB Storage > Advanced Settings to display the following screen: